CalDymos/CT_moonraker_ys/docs/web_api.md

     "result": {
         "item": {
             "root": "gcodes",
-            "path": "test4/test3"
+            "path": "subdir/my_file.gcode",
+            "modified": 1676940082.8595376,
+            "size": 384096,
+            "permissions": "rw"
         },
         "source_item": {
-            "path": "gcodes/test4/test3",
+            "path": "testdir/my_file.gcode",
             "root": "gcodes"
         },
-        "action": "move_dir"
+        "action": "move_file"
     }
 }
 ```

+!!!
+Note
+    The `item` field contains file info for the destination.
+The `source_item`
+    contains the `path` and `root` the item was moved from.
+The `action` field
+    will be `move_file` if the source is a file or `move_dir` if the source is
+    a directory.

 #### Copy a file or directory
 Copies a file or directory from one location to another.
 A successful copy has
-the pre-requesites as a move with one exception, a copy may complete if the
+the prerequisites as a move with one exception, a copy may complete if the
 source file or directory is loaded by the `virtual_sdcard`.
 As with the move
 API, the `source` and `dest` should have the root prefixed to the path.